 Step 5: Competitive applicants should show a demonstrated effort towards increasing their knowledge of the dental profession, though shadowing and dental related experiences.

 Step 6: Secondary applications: Unlike many dental schools, UWSOD no longer sends out secondary applications.
 Secondary application questions are now located within your primary AADSAS application.
+Applicants invited to interview will be assessed a $100 fee.
 UWSOD gives primary consideration to residents of Washington and WICHE states.
 The UWSOD invites select candidates (approximately 15% or 165-180) from the applicant pool for interviews.

 Note: The UWSOD uses a rolling admissions process where the Admissions Committee makes decisions on a continual basis beginning on December 1 and ending on or about March 1.
 It is recommended that applicants apply and complete their files well before the November 1 deadline, although individual decisions are not based on the date the application was received.